 Laundry starch is made from rice, corn or wheat.
-The use of starch adds body to fabrics, creates soil resistance and easier soil removal and makes ironing easier.
-As a natural product, starch works best on 100% cotton, cotton blends, and linen if you want crispness.
+The use of starch adds body to fabrics, creates soil resistance, easier soil removal, and makes ironing easier.
+As a natural product, starch works best on 100 percent cotton, cotton blends, and linen to provide crispness.

 Starch can be purchased in aerosol cans, liquid or powdered form.
 You can even make it at home.
 For the straight-from-the-cleaner crispness, you need to use a liquid starch because the entire shirt needs to be dipped.

-In addition to its usefulness as an ironing aid for clothes, Sta-Flo Liquid Starch can be used to create kid's crafts like paint or paper mache paste.
-One of my favorite ways to use liquid is to shape and stiffen crocheted crafts.
+In addition to its usefulness as an ironing aid for clothes, starch can be used to create kid's crafts like paint or paper mache paste.
+One of my favorite ways to use liquid is to shape and stiffen crocheted crafts made from cotton thread.
 The handiwork will hold its shape forever, as long as it stays dry.